nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

   eprint = {arXiv:1811.09592},
 }
 ```
-If you use a specific method, please also give credit to the algorithm researcher.
+If you use a specific NEP-solver, please also give credit to the algorithm researcher.
 Reference to a corresponding algorithm paper can be found by in, e.g., by writing `?resinv`.